inngest/inngest-kt/CONTRIBUTING.md

 ## Releasing

 To release a new version, increment the version in each package's `VERSION` file.
-This will automatically trigger the GitHub workflow that publishes the given package to Maven central.
+This will automatically trigger the GitHub workflow that publishes the given package to Maven central and adds a git tag for the given package release.

+After the release process is complete, draft a new release via Github either generating the changelog or manually adding notes.